 6. Riverside walks on the Minoo Park waterfall hike

 Rushing water and shady trails make for a great summer getaway, and Minoo Park has both.
 The trail to the waterfall, located in a forested valley, is popular for autumn leaves, but it’s just as lovely in summer too.
-The trail to the waterfall is around 3 km normally, but following typhoon damage there is a detour in place until the paths can be fully repaired, but it is clearly signposted.
+The trail to the waterfall is around 3 km normally.
 The route is mostly paved so it’s definitely an easy one, with shops and temples along the beginning of the route including the impressive Ryuanji Temple.

 If you’re after a longer route, head up beyond waterfall to the beginning of the Tokai Nature Trail which goes all the way to Tokyo.
 If you decide against this, when you get back to Minoo Station, be sure to soak your feet in the local foot bath!

-Access: From Umeda Station, catch the Takarazuka Line express to Ishibashi.
-Then change to the Minoo Line and get off at Minoo.
-The journey takes 25 minutes and costs ¥270.
+From Umeda Station, catch the Takarazuka Line express to Ishibashi Station.
+Then change to the Minoo Line and get off at Minoo Station.
+The journey takes 30 minutes and costs ¥270.

 For more travel inspiration, check out our expanded Osaka day trip guide.

 This post was first published in 2018.
-Last update by Lily Crossley-Baxter in July 2019.
+Last updated: June 2020.
 While we try to ensure accuracy, details may vary.